 In her landmark study of marriage, in which she followed 373 couples since 1986, Dr. Terri Orbuch suggests that couples in happy intimate relationships can keep at it.
 They can even make it better by behaving slightly differently and introducing small changes in they relationship.

 While many experts’ advice to couples is to try and fix what’s wrong, Dr.Terri Orbuch has a different view.
 According to her research, adding positive behaviors to the relationship has a much greater impact on the couple’s intimacy and happiness.

 Intimacy in a relationship doesn’t just mean having sex.
 It is much more than that!
 Connecting with your partner on the same emotional and psychological level is as important as being sexually intimate with your partner.
 It is not just what happens between the sheets that matters, closeness with your partner is intimacy at its most basic.

-These 21 suggestions are likely to deepen your relationship bond and improve your intimacy and happiness as a couple:
+These 21 suggestions are likely to deepen intimacy and improve your relationship and build a bond of happiness as a couple:

 Accept that your partner is unique.

 In relationships, you sometimes wish your partner was someone else.
 You might wish for your partner to be thinner, wealthier, more romantic, taller, and so on.
 Realistically, your partner cannot be everything you wish for.

 Re-looking your expectations and asking yourself how realistic they are is enough to jolt you to the cruel reality.
 You have the best partner you can have!
 Unrealistic expectations can cause chronic frustration, which, according to Dr.Terri Orbuch, is a major reason why relationships have no intimacy.